RH Best Testing Practices Explained

 There have typically been three major types of tests for measuring concrete moisture.
 Each has a specific use that may or may not be best suited to monitoring a concrete slab as it dries.

 Calibration variables need not complicate moisture content measurement.
 The process may seem cumbersome when we consider equilibration times as well as meter cables and programming.
 But not all RH systems are cumbersome.
 The Rapid RH L6, from Wagner Electronics, is pre-calibrated.
 It stays equilibrated because the Rapid RH meter is installed directly into the slab.
-It quickly and accurately tracks the relative humidity (RH) in the slab’s multiple test locations.
+It quickly and accurately tracks the relative humidity in concrete slabs.
 After an initial ASTM-required equilibration period, the Rapid RH L6 requires only minutes to ensure that the concrete is ready for the flooring application.
 The pen-style Reader has “touch-and-go capabilities,” so you’re not wasting time at each test hole.
 If the results indicate installation conditions, the probe is simply skim-coated into the slab.

 ASTM F2170 RH testing is the recommended test method for monitoring moisture conditions in a concrete slab, because it is the best predictor of concrete dryness.
 Test methods like calcium chloride kits, or handheld surface meters, cannot present a vertically-integrated picture of overall “moisture” conditions.
 On-site concrete moisture management relies on an understanding of changeable conditions, testing methods and timing.
 Armed with tools such as the Rapid RH L6, general contractors and flooring installers can deliver quality results on schedule.